-At Oasis Digital, we often build back-end data systems with Java - either at customer request, or because it is a practical choice for the work at hand.
+At Oasis Digital, we can build back-end data systems with Java - either at customer request, or because it is a practical choice for the work at hand.

-Launched in 1996, Java implementations have grown to be highly mature and robust. in recent years, most of the time Java implementations "just work" with relatively few snags.
+Launched in 1996, Java implementations have grown to be highly mature and robust.
+In recent years, most of the time Java implementations "just work" with very few snags.

 As Oracle's advertisements point out, Java is everywhere.
 Java has a vast ecosystem, with thousands of libraries and frameworks available for reuse.
 These span countless problem domains.

 The Java virtual machine platform extends far beyond the language itself.
 There are countless other languages which can compile to it; so even in cases where the Java language is unsuitable, the platform can generally support any needed interoperability.

 For example, we find that Clojure is an excellent choice for higher level, higher productivity software development yielding products which can be deployed broadly on the Java virtual machine and interoperate with its ecosystem.